RestaurantOnMarsStudios/RestaurantOnMarsStudios.github.io/about.md

 ### The Beginning

-Restaurant On Mars Studios was founded in the summer of 2018 by [Nicholas Bucher](http://www.nicholasbucher.com).
+Restaurant On Mars Studios was founded on **June 23rd, 2018** by [Nicholas Bucher](http://www.nicholasbucher.com).

 ### Vision

-The vision of Restaurant On Mars Studios is to make games that are fun to both make and play.
+The vision of Restaurant On Mars Studios is to make games that are **fun to both make and play**.

+My hope is that this vision is maintained, and ROMS meets the challenge of balancing **developer satisfaction** with **holistic game quality** as it grows as a company in the future.

+### Company Motto

-We wish to inspire creativity in our patrons with a hearty menu of the finest cooked games, and plenty of to-go boxes!
+*We wish to inspire creativity in our patrons with a hearty menu of the finest cooked games, and plenty of to-go boxes!*